top of page

 Context-aware alerts.

-Usability: Eliminated confusion for multi-device users.
+Usability: Eliminated multi-device confusion for power users.

 IV.
-User Story & Acceptance Criteria
+Strategic Documentation: User Story & Acceptance Criteria

 Key Acceptance Criteria: